HTML to PDF Converter

 HTML vs. PDF: What is the better choice?

-Viewing Requirement Browser and network access Offline PDF reader
+Viewing Requirement Web browser PDF reader

 Which format should you choose?